-Policy 1033 - Temporary Modified-Duty Assignments
+Policy 1033 - Transitional Duty Assignments

-This policy establishes procedures for providing temporary modified-duty assignments.
+This policy establishes procedures for providing transitional duty assignments.
 This policy is not intended to affect the rights or benefits of employees under federal or state law, District rules or current memorandum of understanding.
-For example, nothing in this policy affects the obligation of the District to engage in a good faith, interactive process to consider reasonable accommodations for any employee with a temporary or permanent disability that is protected under federal or state law.

-Subject to operational considerations, the Superstition Fire & Medical District may identify temporary modified-duty assignments for employees who have an injury or medical condition resulting in temporary work limitations or restrictions.
-A temporary assignment allows the employee to work, while providing the District with a productive employee during the temporary period.
+Subject to operational considerations, the Superstition Fire & Medical District may identify Transitional Duty assignments for employees who have an injury or medical condition resulting in temporary work limitations or restrictions.
+Transitional Duty is available for non-work-related injuries at the discretion of the Fire Chief or designee.
+In all cases, employees requiring Transitional Duty for work related injury, illness or disease will be given priority over non-work-related cases.